Welding Fabrication & Manufacturing Technology

 Johnson College’s two-year Associate Degree Welding Fabrication & Manufacturing Technology program will expand on our one-year welding certificate course.
 During the first year, students will learn about safety, hand tools, metallurgy, print reading, weld symbols, and different types of welding including Shielded Metal Arc (Stick) Gas Metal Arc (MIG), Gas Tungsten Arc (TIG), and Flux-cored Arc.
 Then during their second year, students will study custom fabrication, pipe welding, and fitting, basic rigging and shop drawings, piping layouts, and learn non-destructive testing methods.
 In addition to attaining American Welding Society certifications, our two-year program offers students the ability to test for American Society of Mechanical Engineers (ASME) pipe welding certifications.

-Watch the video below to learn why Civil Design might be right for you.
+Watch the video below to learn why our Welding Fabrication & Manufacturing Technology program might be right for you.

 Graduates will work as welders, welder/fabricators, fitters, ornamental metal sculptors, and operators of metal lathes or milling machines.

 Typical employers in the welding industry include structural steel fabricators, custom metal shops, industrial contractors, shipyards, pipe and pressure vessel fabricators, and retail welding sales.

 Our Welding Fabrication & Manufacturing Technology program graduates enter the region’s workforce at locations such as McGregor Industries in Dunmore, PA, Pleasant Mount Welding in Carbondale, PA, and Boilermakers Local 13.